Funding Sources for Technology and High-Growth Firms

 Qualifying Business Tax Credit is designed to encourage venture capital investment at the seed capital stage.

 Revolving Loan Funds encourage economic development in Iowa.

 A venture capital fund manages money from investors seeking private equity stakes in start-up and small and medium sized ventures with strong growth potential.
 These investments are typically characterized as high-risk/high-return opportunities.
-Venture Funds serving Iowa include:
+There are many venture funds serving Iowa businesses.

 Angel/Seed Fund Serving Iowa

 Angel investors or “angel funds” provide capital for a business start-up, usually in exchange for convertible debt or ownership equity.
 An increasing number of angel investors organize themselves in networks to share research and to pool their investment capital.
-Angel/Seed Funds in Iowa include:
+There are several angel/seed funds investing in Iowa.